rLhRw4fjX/FrostBorn/README.md

 ENG:

 At the moment, the program is designed to get resources from chests in the forest and fold them at home.
-To build the program, you need to change the paths to the files, the program is compiled into "Kibor"
+To build the program, you need to change the paths to the files, the program is compiled into "Kibor".
+The program is provided for informational purposes only, the author does not bear any responsibility for the consequences of using this program.

 Launch and setup: